Most Common Sports Injuries

 • Chronic injuries: These develop over time due to repetitive stress on a particular part of the body.
 Examples include stress fractures, shin splints, and tendinitis.

-Let’s take a closer look at the most common sports injuries, their symptoms, and their treatments.
+Let’s take a closer look at the 10 common sports injuries, their symptoms, and their treatments.

 Patellofemoral Syndrome (Runner’s Knee)